 The tradition of Epiphany bathing dates back to ancient times.
 Of course, if you have the opportunity to bathe in the holy Jordan River (in Israel) on Epiphany, do not miss it.
 However, you can bathe on Epiphany in any lake, river, or body of water.
 It is preferable for the ice hole to be in the form of a cross.
 But there are no strict rules for how to bathe on Epiphany.
 In other words, a mountain river, in our case, is perfect.

-Stories about hiking and traveling, real and fictional, and a little bit about cryptocurrencies...
+Stories about hiking and traveling, both real and fictional, and sometimes even mystical...

 Popular Posts